FlorianDialer/FloodPack/README.md

 <img src="https://img.shields.io/github/r-package/v/FlorianDialer/FloodPack" alt="GitHub R package version"/>

-With **FloodPack** you can download and preprocess (cloud masking, AOI cropping, mosaic-building) Sentinel-2 data, calculate flooded areas for multiple dates and create a map for quick and professional visualization.
+With **FloodPack** you can download and preprocess (cloud masking, AOI cropping, scene-mosaicking) Sentinel-2 data, calculate flooded areas for multiple dates and create a map for quick and professional visualization.